The Hadrian Hike Challenge Walk is an annual charity event organised by the Walking Section of our Sports and Welfare Club.

 Dogs are not allowed on the walk.

-Entry is open to employees from February and to all walkers from April, but you can register your interest before then:
+Entry is open to employees from February and to all walkers from April.
+Register your interest by contacting Sam Lee:

 Telephone: 0191 444 1218